This begs the question, right now, in 2020 is blogging still a viable business and growth strategy?

 Ranking blog posts in search engines were easier…

-So if you’re just starting a brand new blog this year, you may be facing a bit of an uphill battle.
+So if you’re just starting a brand new blog this year, I’m not gonna lie, you may be facing a bit of an uphill battle.

-However, if you know what’s working, starting a blog is still a totally viable strategy in 2018.
+However, if you know what’s working, starting a blog is still a totally viable strategy in 2020 and beyond.